Wapoga Red Rainbowfish - Chilatherina Alleni

 Recommended Aquarium Size:

-A practical minimum is 180 litres for a group, with a tank length of at least 100–120 cm recommended.
-Larger aquariums are preferred for adult males, mixed rainbowfish communities or stronger display behaviour.
+A practical minimum is 180 litres for a group, with a tank length of at least 100 cm recommended.
+Larger aquariums of 240 litres or more are preferred for mature groups, mixed rainbowfish displays and better long-term colour development.

 Water Conditions: